tari-project/rfcs/src/RFC-0131_Mining.md

 The final proposal is summarized below:

-- 2x mining algorithms, with an average combined target block time of 120 s, to match Monero's block interval
+- Two mining algorithms, with an average combined target block time of 120 s, to match Monero's block interval.
-- LWMA version 2018-11-27 difficulty algorithm adjustment for both with difficulty algorithim window of 90 blocks
+- A log-weighted moving average difficulty adjustment algorithm using a window of 90 blocks.

 ### Tari mining hash